StewAlexander-com/Awesome-Mnemonics/README.md

 T - Technological
 ```

+* Consider ways to combat or remove these theats

 - - - -
 ## Positivity
 * Remember these mnemonics to stay positive, “PUSH”, “HOPE”, “SHINE”